17.10.2025

 Manager - Video Markets Tracker

-United Kingdom — From Saturation to Monetisation
+United Kingdom — Netflix's Largest European Market: From Saturation to Monetisation

 The UK remains Netflix’s largest European territory by both subscribers and total revenue in 2025, set to generate $2.3 billion by 2030 - 10% of which will be ad-based.
 Yet its growth trajectory has shifted from expansion to optimization, supported by partnerships with Sky Media and local advertisers that have strengthened CTV ad demand.
-Following the withdrawal of the Basic plan and the continued rollout of the Standard with Ads tier, ad-supported subscribers will account for 30% of the UK base by 2030.
+Following the withdrawal of the Basic plan and the continued rollout of the Standard with Ads tier, ad-supported streaming subscribers will account for 30% of the UK base by 2030.

 Germany - Europe’s Hybrid Powerhouse